xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 ## Buying a Coop

+Coop is short for Cooperative Housing Project.
+When you are buying a coop property, you are not buying the real-estate, but rather a share in a not-for profit corporation.

 There are a few important things to be aware of when buying a Coop:

 1. Sub-lease